uff20xd/True-Chaos/True Chaos/Abilities and Characters/Humans (Order Sets)/T1/Paak Eulern.md

   - Manipulation
   - The-Fools
   - Grey
-  - T1/Rank16
+  - T1
+Rank: 16
 ---
-**Orderset: Seasons of Power  | Type: Exertion Manipulation** **Innate Chaos:  70 000"**
+**Orderset: Seasons of Power  | Type: Exertion Manipulation** **Innate Chaos:  70 000**

 # Notes
 ## Read this first!!!
 ___
 The Parentheses behind the function name stands for when the function is achieved.
 Base-As soon as the soul matures
 Alpha requires a bit of training
 Beta is never achieved by most people and requires lots of hard training Epsilon is rare af and requires about 40 years of training to get Gamma functions you aint seeing if you arent in the top 50 at least.
 200 years at least.